studio-drishti/existence-support/src/content/docs/unfluence.md

 ---
-title: Unfluencer
+title: Unfluencer Pact
-description: A social media personality that doesn't want your money.
+description: An approach to social media presence that doesn't involve money.
 ---

 Unfluencers are social media personalities that are not interested in your money, data, praise, or attention.
 A social media unfluencer may recommend products and services but will never ask for monetary support either directly or indirectly.
 A social media unfluencer is interested in your well being and is self aware enough to admit that their life philosophy is not universally applicable.